dupdob/articles/Personal history/Personal history.md

 This is listed in chronological order, with no specific structure as of V1.

+# What is my view on coding after ~40 years of practice
+As if I need

 # Beginnings
 ## my first computer (1983)
 A ZX Spectrum 48; a 4Mhz 16/8 bits CPU, 48Ko RAM, integrated Basic, tape storage.
 It has been my single computer for 4 years, dabbled with Basic and switched to assembler after two years or so.